IRS Notice CP2000

 Generally, if you receive a response form with this IRS notice, it won’t outline how to request innocent spouse relief.
 To get help when the changes on the CP2000 notice are your spouse, ex-spouse, or late spouse’s fault, you should reach out to a tax professional.
 The innocent spouse program can be extremely complicated to navigate on your own, and the IRS takes a lot of details into account to determine whether or not you should be liable.

-If the Changes on the CP2000 Are Due to Identity Theft
+What to Do if the Changes on the CP2000 Are Due to Identity Theft

-What if the changes on the IRS CP2000 notice are due to identity theft?
-For instance, this might happen if someone stole your Social Security Number and used it to work.
 Again, look at the response form for instructions on how to respond to this IRS letter.
-If the response form doesn’t have the advice you need, then, contact a tax professional, and send Form 14039 (Identity Theft Affidavit) to the IRS.
+If the response form doesn’t have the advice you need, contact a tax professional and send Form 14039 (Identity Theft Affidavit) to the IRS.

 What If You Ignore IRS CP2000?